TheSilvered/nest/docs/syntax.md

 map.not_a_key --> null
 ```

-> NOTE: if you try to index a key that is not in the map the result will be
+!!!note
-> `null`
+    if you try to index a key that is not in the map the result will be `null`

 ## Statements